Cat Bells: the lair of the Wildcat

 You can help minimise erosion damage by sticking to the main paths.
 Some people use short cuts that can quickly be gouged out into deep erosion scars by the famous Lake District rain - help keep Cat Bells special, and download our free map that shows where the main paths are, as well as the times and distances.

-Come by boat
+Come by boat or bus

 Beatrix Potter country